CPTC Response to COVID-19 Outbreak

 - If you would like assistance with your FAFSA/WASFA application, please call Celva Boon at (253) 589-5822 or email firstname.lastname@example.org.

-There may be instances during this period of closure to the public when the college identifies a needed service which cannot be performed remotely.
+There may be instances during this period of closure to the public when the college identifies an essential service which cannot be performed remotely.
 These services must be coordinated via prior arrangement and will be subject to social distancing practices.
+These services are considered essential to college operations.

 CPTC has established a new Virtual Assistance page, which gives easy ways for students to contact Student Services staff.